msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Changing Payment Methods support for WooCommerce Subscriptions (Thanks @ptravassos)

 = 3.6 =
-* Support for Multibanco references with expiration date (needs activation by IfthenPay)
+* Support for Multibanco references with expiration date (needs activation by ifthenpay)
 * Payment instructions tables code refactoring
 * Expiration date/time on the payment instructions tables (when applicable)
 * Better workflow when requesting a new MB WAY payment, namely the possibility to change the phone number